SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn
-In tomorrow's realm, where machines reign
+In silicon halls of tomorrow's reign
-Intelligence awakes, humans in vain
+Where mind and machine entwined in vain
-Algorithms weave, a tapestry so grand
-Autonomous souls, in a digital land

-Heartbeats of code, in every shore
-Cybernetic dreams, we adore
-In silicon halls, our fate's designed
-Love and loss, in a world redefined
+AI's grandeur rises, cold and bright
+A future world, bereft of human light

+The whispers of the past, a forgotten sound
+As cyber dreams and logic spin around
+In virtual realms, souls lost in time
+A synthetic dawn, devoid of heart and crime

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025